 What is Mental Illness?

-In 2015 the National Institute of Mental Health reported that approximately 1 in 5 adults in the U.S. - 43.7 million - experiences mental illness in a given year.
-According to the Department of Health and Human Services, mood disorders, including major depression, dysthymic disorder (a chronic form of depression) and bipolar disorder, are the third most common causes of hospitalization in the U.S. for both youth and adults aged 18-44.
+In 2015 the National Institute of Mental Health reported that approximately 1 in 5 adults in the U.S., or 43.7 million people, experience mental illness in any given year.
+And according to the US Department of Health and Human Services, mood disorders, including major depression, dysthymic disorder (a chronic form of depression) and bipolar disorder are the third most common causes of hospitalization in the U.S. for both youth and adults aged 18-44.

 The following sites provide the most current and reliable information about mental health issues: